thoughtbot/design-sprint/README.md

 sprint and not necessarily followed exactly.
 Each sprint should be tailored to the individual project and problem to be solved.

+Documentation from previous design sprints, including notes from each phase and what did and didn't work well, can be found in the [Previous Sprints](Previous-Sprints) folder.

 ## What is a Design Sprint?

 A design sprint is about quickly and collaboratively using design thinking to